WildWest-Productions/CloudKey-support/TERMS_OF_USE.md

 # Terms of Use

 You are allowed to use this licensed application (the software), provided that you follow, and agree to all the following terms.
-Failure to follow all these terms will result in severe lawful penalties, and losses.

 Be sure to read, and agree to the Privacy Policy: https://github.com/WildWest-Productions/CloudKey-support/blob/main/PRIVACY_POLICY.md